-"Last year Student Union produced their own concerts and distributed complimentary tickets liberally," he commented.
-He noted that when Student Union produces a concert it receives 200 complimentary tickets, 100 of which go to the ACC per contract agreement.
-Due to the loss of \$20,000 last year through concerts, Student Union has co-sponsored 2 of the 3 concerts held this year.
-"The number of complimentary tickets for the Rod Stewert and Jethro Tull concert was 100 and 50 went immediately to the ACC," Birsic remarked.
-"There is no set formula for passing out these tickets.
-This year it has been done on an ad-hoc basis," he added.
-Birsic also commented on this year's first Armory Party which Lists noting the recipients of the tivities jointly organized and complimentary tickets are printed up two weeks prior to the concert.
-Sponsored by the HPC and Student Government and or Student Union.
+complimentary tickets are printed sponsored by the HPC and Student up two weeks prior to the concert.
+Government and or Student Union.
 Nominations accepted for Senior Class Fellow Award By Pat Spicer Staff Reporter Any senior wishing to enter a nomination for Senior Class Fellow may do so by contacting the Student Activities Office by Friday, Nov.
-14, according to Bill Macauley.
-Macauley, chairman of the Senior Fellow Award Committee, in ged all seniors to present serious nominations.
+14, according to Bill Macaulev Macauley, chairman of the Senior Fellow Award Committee, in ged all seniors to present serious nominations.
 "Only by the participation of the seniors can the worthy tradition of the Senior Fellow Award be continued," he commented.
 The Senior Fellow Award, formerly the Patriot of the Year Award, has been a tradition at Notre Dame since its inception in the 1950's.
 It is bestowed annually by the Senior Class on an individual "whom the class feels has performed some worthy endeavor of social merit" according to Macauley.
 Recent years however have seen student enthusiasm for the award dwindle.
 "Last year only about 200 seniors voted for a Senior Fellow.
 This year we are obviously hoping for much more student input, stated Macauley.
 The selection process begins with nominations from the Senior Class.
 "If there is an abundance of diverse nominations either the committee will narrow down the number of possible selections or else there will be a primary election," Macauley noted.
 The winner of the Senior Fellow Award will visit the campus sometime in March to accept the honor.

-Always Unlimited Free Parking Wednesday, November 12, 1975 the observer Campus briefs SMC freshman takes honors in horse show Debbie Spangler, a St. Mary's freshman from Merrillville, Indiana, cantered her Arabian mare, Karin Su, to high honors in the U.S. Arabian National Horse Show held in Albuquerque, New Mexico last month In stiff competition against regional winners from all over the country, Spangler finished among the top 20 overall in Saddle Seat and Medal competiton.
-Spangler qualified for the Nationals by winning championships in LaPorte andd Madison Wisconsin Arabian shows last summer.
+Always Unlimited Free Parking the observer Campus briefs SMC freshman takes honors in horse show Debbie Spangler, a St. Mary's freshman from Merrillville, Indiana, cantered her Arabian mare, Karin Su, to high honors in the U.S. Arabian National Horse Show held in Albuquerque, New Mexico last month.
+In stiff competition against regional winners from all over the country, Spangler finished among the top 20 overall in Saddle Seat and Medal competiton.
+Spangler qualified for the Nationals by winning championships LaPorte andd Madison in Wisconsin Arabian shows last summer.
 Presently a Spanish and social work major at St. Mary's, Spangler is a 1975 graduate of Andrean High School.
 Auction debts payable now Many donations pledged by part icipants in the United Way auction are still outstanding, according to auction coodinator, Cathy Coyne.
 Those who have not fulfilled their pledges are requested to contact Coyne at 469 LeMans, 4958, immediately.